inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 If you have **Mac or Ubuntu**, the easiest way is to [download the binary](http://www.grammaticalframework.org/download/index.html).
 Python bindings are included in the binary.

+*2022 update: Python bindings in the binary don't seem to work for M1 Macbooks.
+In addition, some Mac users report that the Python bindings from binary only work for Python 2, not Python 3.
+If this happens to you, and you want it to work for Python 3, you may need to follow the steps for [manual installation](#not-using-the-binary).*

 If you don't have Mac or Ubuntu, you can install GF in any way you like---see instructions on the [download page](http://www.grammaticalframework.org/download/index.html)---but it won't include the Python bindings, so you will need to set them up separately.

 ## I want to use Haskell